csvidit/portfolio-2023/README.md

+## DEPRECATED.
+Currently, the source-code for my new portfolio for 2024 is private.
+Check out the new one at [viditkhandelwal.com](https://viditkhandelwal.com), the same domain as before.

 # Integrated Portfolio

 It's here!
 My comprehensive portfolio spanning computer science, economics, and the creative arts is here.
 I call it my first-ever integrated portfolio, because never before have all of my academic (or otherwise) disciplines been in one cohesive website.